Kris Langer: South Dakota State Senate

 In the November 2016 general election, Langer ran for election to the South Dakota State Senate against Democrat Jeff Barth, whom she defeated by a margin of 7,254 to 4,301.

 In the November 2018 general election, Langer ran for reelection against Independent Brian Wirth and Independent Peter Kiebanoff.
 She won, receiving 6,583 votes; Wirth received 1,931 votes and Kiebanoff received 1,15 votes.

 In 2020, Langer was uncontested for the Republican nomination but drew two Independent challengers for the general election.
 On August 4, 2020, Langer announced she would not seek re-election to the state senate, but would complete her term.

 Controversy

 Admonishment by State Senate

 On March 30, 2020, during a late-night session of the legislature Langer was accused by fellow State Senator Phil Jensen of being intoxicated at the Capitol.
-In April 2020, a bipartisan committee established to look into the allegations against Langer and President Pro Tempe Brock Greenfield, voted 9-0 to admonish both of Langer and Greenfield for their conduct.
+In April 2020, a bipartisan committee established to look into the allegations against Langer and President Pro Tempore Brock Greenfield, voted 9-0 to admonish both of Langer and Greenfield for their conduct.
 During the hearing, Langer and Greenfield acknowledged drinking alcohol during a break in Senate proceedings.
 They apologized "for this bad judgment on our part and for any delay this may have brought about for other members."